antonfirsov/docs/2015/04-build/net46-updates.md

 Compatibility Switches
 ----------------------

+AppContext is a new compatibility feature that enables library writers to provide a uniform opt-out mechanism for new functionality for their users.
+It established a loosley-coupled contract between components in order to communicate an opt-out request.
+This capability is typically important when a change is made to existing functionality.
+Conversely, there is already an implicit opt-in for new functionality.

-AppContext is a new compatibility feature that allows you to define and/or check for the existence of switches and to make decisions based on them.
-Libraries define and expose switches, while code that depends on them can set those switches, to affect the library behavior.
-This same infrastructure is used by the .NET Framework internally, to enable developers to opt in or out of certain behaviors.
+With AppContext, libraries define and expose compatibility switches, while code that depends on them can set those switches, to affect the library behavior.
+By default libraries provide the new functionality and only alter it (e.g. provide the old behavior) if the switch is set.

-An application (or a library) can declare the value (always boolean) of a switch that a dependent library defines:
+An application (or a library) can declare the value (always boolean) of a switch that a dependent library defines.
+The switch is always implicity `false`.
+Setting the switch to `true` enables the switch.
+Explicity the switch to `false` provides the new behavior.

-	AppContext.SetSwitch(“Switch.MyLib.ThrowOnException”, true)
+	AppContext.SetSwitch("Switch.AmazingLib.ThrowOnException”, true)

-The library must check if a consumer has delcared the value of the switch and then appropraitely act on it.
+The library must check if a consumer has declared the value of the switch and then appropraitely act on it.

 	bool shouldThrow;

-	if (!AppContext.TryGetSwitch(“MyLib.ThrowOnException”, out shouldThrow))
+	if (!AppContext.TryGetSwitch(“Switch.AmazingLib.ThrowOnException”, out shouldThrow))
 	{
 	   	// This is the case where the switch value was not set by the application.
 	   	// The library can choose to get the value of shouldThrow by other means.
-		// The value for shouldThrow in this case would be ‘false’ }
+		// If no overrides nor default values are specified, the value should be 'false'.
+A false value implies the latest behavior.
+	}

 	// The library can use the value of shouldThrow to throw exceptions or not. if (shouldThrow)
 	{
-	 	// Library logic
+		// old code
 	}
+	else
+	{
+		//new code
+	}

 It's beneficial to use a consistent format for switches, since they are a formal contract exposed by libraries.
 The following are two obvious formats.
-The first one is used by the .NET Team, but both are good.

 - Switch.namespace.switchname
 - Switch.library.switchname

+This same infrastructure is used by the .NET Framework internally, to enable developers to opt out of updates to existing functionality.